 "Chapter 15 Pregnancy, childbirth and the puerperium contains two blocks of codes for complications related to pregnancy, O20-O29 Other maternal disorders predominantly related to pregnancy and O94-O99 Other obstetric conditions, not elsewhere classified.
 Conditions that are known to occur commonly in pregnancy have specific codes in O20-O29.
-To code other conditions complicating pregnancy (or being aggravated by the pregnancy or that are the main reason for obstetric care), a code from O98 Maternal infectious and parasitic diseases classifiable elsewhere but complicating pregnancy, childbirth and the puerperium or O99 Other maternal diseases classifiable elsewhere but complicating pregnancy, childbirth and the puerperium is assigned, together with an additional code from the other chapters of ICD-10-AM to identify the specific condition."
+To code other conditions complicating pregnancy (or being aggravated by the pregnancy or that are the main reason for obstetric care), a code from O98 Maternal infectious and parasitic diseases classifiable elsewhere but complicating pregnancy, childbirth and the puerperium or O99 Other maternal diseases classifiable elsewhere but complicating pregnancy, childbirth and the puerperium or ICD-10-AM to identify the specific condition."